VDA5050/VDA5050/VDA5050_EN.md

 3. The warning shall be reported until the mobile robot has accepted a new order.

-#### 6.1.4.8 Mobile robot receives an order while in an order mode that does not allow new orders
+#### 6.1.4.8 Mobile robot receives an order while in an operating mode that does not allow new orders

 Resolution: